wkumari/draft-vandergaast-edns-client-subnet/README.md

    The edns-client-subnet option should generally be added by Recursive Resolvers when querying other servers, as described in Section 11.

-   In this option, the server should include the IP of the client that caused the query to be generated, truncated to a number of bits specified in the SOURCE NETMASK field.
+   In this option, the server should include the IP address of the client that caused the query to be generated, truncated to a number of bits specified in the SOURCE NETMASK field.

-   The IP of the client can generally be determined by looking at the source IP indicated in the IP header of the request.

    A Stub Resolver MAY generate DNS queries with an edns-client-subnet option with SOURCE NETMASK set to 0 (i.e. 0.0.0.0/0) to indicate that the Recursive Resolver MUST NOT add address information of the client to its queries.
-The Stub Resolver may also add non-empty edns- client-subnet options to its queries, but Recursive Resolvers are not required to accept/use this information.
+The Stub Resolver may also add non-empty edns- client-subnet options to its queries, but Recursive Resolvers are not required to use this information.

-   For privacy reasons, and because the whole IP address is rarely required to determine an optimized reply, the ADDRESS field in the option SHOULD be truncated to a certain number of bits, chosen by the administrators of the server, as described in Section 10.
+   For privacy reasons, and because the whole IP address is rarely required to determine an optimized reply, the ADDRESS field in the option SHOULD be truncated to a certain number of bits, chosen by the administrators of the Intermediate Nameserver, as described in Section 10.

+   If the Stub Resolver requests additional privacy via a SOURCE NETMASK that is shorter than the maximum cacheable SCOPE NETMASK that the Recursive Resolver allows, the Recursive Resolver SHOULD issue the query with its longer SCOPE NETMASK.

 6.2.
 Generating a Response

-   When a query containing an edns-client-subnet option is received, an Authoritative Nameserver supporting edns-client-subnet MAY use the address information specified in the option in order to generate an optimized reply.
+   When a query containing an edns-client-subnet option is received, an Authoritative Nameserver supporting edns-client-subnet MAY use the

+Contavalli, et al.       Expires April 30, 2015                 [Page 7]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

+   address information specified in the option in order to generate an optimized reply.